Careers guidance: statutory requirements (secondary)

 If you're in a multi-academy trust, the guidance applies to each academy.
 Some trusts align their careers plan and education across each school.

-Your school/trust should have a strategic careers plan
+Your school or trust should have a strategic careers plan